mishaglik/CopyTest/ReadMe.md

 ```C++
 Num(Num&& oth) : x(oth.x) {}
 ```
 Double ampersant is not reference to reference.
 It means reference to **rvalue**.
-Rvalue so-called, historically, because rvalues could appear on the right-hand side of an assignment expression.
+Rvalue historically was name for expression on the right-hand side of an assignment expression.
 But in C++ it means "reference to temprorary object."
 We can just ~~steal~~ move data from one object to another.

 Let's see reuslt:
 ![MoveCons](images/05MoveCons.png)
+**Copies: 3 Temp objects: 5**

 It's better but not ok.
 Where does this copies sit?
 So ```solution``` was moved: